| Type: | Package |

 non-empty combinations of the remaining factors are treated as conditioning

-.
-Effects where the conditioning subset has < 2 levels
+scope.
+Effects where the conditioning subset has fewer than 2 observed

-are skipped; messages are collected in attribute "skipped"
+levels of target are skipped; messages are collected in attribute

 Value